Foot & Ankle Tendonitis - Causes, Symptoms & Treatments

 Posterior Tibial Tendonitis

 The posterior tibial tendon connects the calf muscles to the bones inside your foot.
-Posterior Tibial Tendonitis is characterized by pain when you push your feet, a flat foot, and the inability to stand on your toes.
+Posterior Tibial Tendonitis is characterised by pain when you push your feet, a flat foot, and the inability to stand on your toes.

 Peroneal Tendonitis